 MPH and DrPH students must engage in fieldwork, or practicum work, as a degree requirement.
 We will offer practicum opportunities for students at MSPH.
 Dr. Joyce Pressley leads the Epidemiology Practicum program.
 Each practicum experience requires substantive work (280+ hours) in a research or community-based setting.
 The Center will work with MSPH students to develop practicum opportunities addressing both unintentional and intentional injury and focusing on the CDC CIPC priorities: motor vehicle injury, traumatic brain injury, falls in the elderly, child maltreatment, and youth violence prevention projects based both in the university with community partners and at New York City and State agencies, such as the NYC DOHMH.
 The Center will make injury-related practicum opportunities available to students in the department of Epidemiology as well as other departments.
 One example of a practicum opportunity is the NYC DOHMH’s nationally acclaimed Health Research and Training Program (HRTP).
 This 50 year old program draws undergraduate, graduate, and professional school students interested in both public health research and practice, and exposes them to the “real life” challenges of public health.

 Injury theses and dissertations

-Center faculty will continue their active role in mentoring master’s and doctoral students training in a range of disciplines.
+Center faculty continues their active role in mentoring master’s and doctoral students training in a range of disciplines.
 Refer to document listing previous master’s and doctoral mentored by Center faculty in the past.
-The Center is collaborating with SafetyLit to index all injury-related theses and dissertations.
-Going forward, the Center is collaborating working with SafetyLit and by the end of January 2013 all newly published injury-related doctoral theses from Columbia will be automatically indexed and by April 2013 all newly published master’s theses will be.
+The Center is collaborating with SafetyLit to index all past injury-related theses and dissertations.
+All newly published injury-related doctoral and master’s theses from Columbia are automatically indexed.